Zapping wands

 end

 And to wrap things up we’ll change InventoryActionState’s resume.
-When it resumes we’ll check if we’re handling targets for an action, adn if we are we check if we succeeded.
+We’ll check if we’re handling targets for an action, and if we are we check if we succeeded.
 If we succeeded we set the action and then pop the state.
 If not we display a message to the user explaining why their action didn’t work.

 function InventoryActionState:resume()